zowe/docs-site/docs/user-guide/installandconfig.md

 - Zowe uses a zFS directory to contain its northbound certificate keys as well as a truststore for its southbound keys.
 Northbound keys are one presented to clients of the Zowe desktop or Zowe API Gateway, and southbound keys are for servers that the Zowe API gateway connects to.
 The certificate directory is not part of the Zowe runtime so that it can be shared between multiple Zowe runtimes and have its permissions secured independently.

 - Zowe has two started tasks.
-   - `ZWESVSVR` brings up the Zowe runtime containing the Zowe desktop, the API mediation layer and a number of Zowe applications.
+   - `ZWESVSTC` brings up the Zowe runtime containing the Zowe desktop, the API mediation layer and a number of Zowe applications.
    - `ZWESISTC` is a cross memory server that the Zowe desktop uses to perform APF-authorized code.
 More details on the cross memory server are described in [Configuring the Zowe cross memory server](configure-xmem-server.md).

      In order for the two started tasks to run correctly, security manager configuration needs to be performed.
 This is documented in [Configuring the z/OS system for Zowe](configure-zos-system.md) and a sample JCL member `ZWESECUR` is shipped with Zowe that contains commands for RACF, TopSecret, and ACF2 security managers.